pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 * The format for Graphite keys that collector will emit is changing to include the IP address of the job that is reporting metrics.
 Originally it was sending: `Deployment.Job.0.some\_key`.
 Now it will be sending: `Deployment.Job.0.1-2-3-4.some_key`.
-* Users can change the plan for a service instance, if support for the feature is declared by the service broker
+* Users can change the plan for a service instance, if the feature is supported by the service broker
 * Loggregator:
 	* Feature: Loggregator firehose (v192)
 	* Changing syslog drain location no longer requires application restaging (v198)